Estimate Your Pet’s Daily Calories

 What to do with your results

 If intake is higher than needs, gradual weight gain is likely over time.
-If intake is lower, your pet may lose weight or seem less energetic.
+If intake is lower than needs, weight loss may occur.
 Adjust slowly and reassess in 2–4 weeks.
 Use body condition, not just the scale, to judge progress.

 Make Every Meal Count: Measuring and Feeding Tips